YouX subscription

 Augmented, Mixed and Virtual Realities are identified as the emerging technologies that will grow the most in the coming years.

-smartphone users that support augmented reality around the world
+smartphone users that support augmented reality in the world

 Augmented reality smartphones